JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 BankAccount{Euro}("Paul", Currency[Euro(0.0), Dollar(2.0)])
 ```

-Note that it is crucial to use the `Currency` type before brackets as can be seen in the example below.
+It is crucial to use `Currency` in `Currency[C(0)]`.
+Without it, we would create an array of type `C` only.
+We would not be able to add transactions in different currencies to this array as Julia could not convert the different currencies to `C`.

 ```jldoctest currency
 julia> w = [Euro(0)]